qmd-lab/scheduled-docs/README.md

     - href: "posts/post-2.qmd"
       date: 1/3/24
 ```
-The three keys recognized under `scheduled-docs` are:
+The three keys required under `scheduled-docs` are:

 - `draft-after`: can take values either `system-time` or a fixed date in MM/DD/YY format like `1/2/24`.
 All .qmd files under a `docs` key with a `date` that is in the future relative to `draft-after` will be set to `draft: true`.
 - `timezone`: the offset from GMT in +/-hh:mm.
 Currently this does not adjust for daylight savings.
 - `docs`: an array of items where each one contains at least an `href` and `date` key.
-There is considerable flexibility in how you can structure these arrays.
+There is considerable flexibility in how you can structure these arrays; see Things to Try number 5 and "Other features > Schedule yaml file" for details.

 ## Tutorial